 Is Acupuncture Painful?

-Along with performing acupuncture, I believe it’s important to help my patients to navigate the complex world of healthcare.
-I continually research health issues pertinent to my current patients, and will help to educate you on the latest research findings on diet, exercise, and living healthily.
-As part of an extensive health care community, I also often recommend other practitioners who are well regarded in their field, because I believe that together we can help you recover more effectively and faster than any one of us alone can.
+Why choose me?
+In addition to providing acupuncture, I strongly believe in educating my clients on the most current research on diet, exercise, and living healthily.
+I go beyond providing acupuncture and strive to help my patients navigate the complex world of healthcare.
+Also, as part of an extensive health care community, I will often recommend other practitioners who are well regarded in their field, because I believe that together we can help you recover more effectively and faster than any one of us can alone.